-- Unity and democracy: creating new countries by forcefully merging unconsented kingdoms under a westernized government brought perpetual chaos instead of productive collaboration.
+- Unity and democracy: creating new countries by forcefully merging unconsented kingdoms under a westernized democracy brought perpetual chaos instead of productive collaboration.
 “Africa’s nation states were formed by foreigners, lines drawn by Europeans on maps of places they had often never been to.
 They carved out territories, cut up kingdoms and societies of which they had little idea… they (Africans) lack a common conception of nationhood.”
 And this lack of a common conception of nationhood provided ways for using some groups to exploit the others (divide and rule).
 And instead of support mutual collaboration between former kingdoms, it weakened African countries’ social responsibility by using some sections to exploit or restrict others.

 “For being distracted in opinions concerning the best use and application of their strength, they do not help but hinder one another; and reduce their strength by mutual opposition to nothing: whereby they are easily, not only subdued by a very few that agree together; but also when there is no common enemy, they make war upon each other, for their particular interests.”